Optimal Partitioning for Dual-Pivot Quicksort: An Asymptotically Optimal Classification Strategy

 which with $t = n^{5/12} \leq -\E(d)$ yields

 \end{proof} Of course, we get an analogous result for $s \geq n^{3/4}$ and $\ell \leq s - n^{3/4}$.

-Our classification strategy will now work as follows.
-It starts by classifying $\textit{sz} = n^{2/3}$ many elements and then decides which pivot is used in the first comparison for the remaining $n - \textit{sz}$ elements.
-Then it classifies the elements according to this decision.
+Classification strategy $\mathcal{SP}$ works as follows: Classify the first $\Samplesize = n^{2/3}$ elements.
+Let $s'$ $[\ell']$ be the number of elements classified as being small [large].
+If $s' > \ell'$ then use $p$ for the first comparison for the remaining elements, otherwise use $q$.

-We can now analyze the average number of key comparisons of this strategy turned into a dual pivot quicksort algorithm. \begin{theorem} Let \textnormal{\textit{sz}} = $n^{2/3}$.
-Then the average comparison count of the strategy described above turned into a dual pivot quicksort algorithm is $ 1.8 n\ln n + o(n \ln n)$. \end{theorem}
+We can now analyze the average number of key comparisons of this strategy turned into a dual-pivot quicksort algorithm. \begin{theorem} The average comparison count of strategy $\mathcal{SP}$ turned into a dual-pivot quicksort algorithm is $ 1.8 n\ln n + O(n)$. \end{theorem}

-\begin{proof} First, classify \textit{sz} many elements.
-The number of key comparisons for these classifications is at most $2 n^{2/3} = o(n)$.
+\begin{proof} We only have to analyze the expected classification cost.
+First, we classify {\Samplesize} many elements.
+The number of key comparisons for these classifications is at most $2 n^{2/3} = O(n^{1 - \varepsilon})$.
 By symmetry, we may focus on the case that $s \leq \ell$.
-We distinguish the following three cases: \begin{enumerate} \item $\ell \leq n^{2/3}$: The contribution of terms in \eqref{eq:500} for this case is at most
+We distinguish the following three cases: \begin{enumerate} \item $\ell \leq n^{3/4}$: The contribution of terms in \eqref{eq:500} satisfying this case is at most